microsoft/purview-data-governance-masterclass/Lab-06 - Data Products and Access.md

 ### Exercise: Create Data Products

-**🫂 Team Activity:** [10 minutes] Identify a business unit (governance domain) and then [on a whiteboard] map out their data assets into groups that can easily be packaged together for specific use cases.
+**🫂 Team Activity:** [10 minutes] Identify a business unit (governance domain) and then on a whiteboard map out their data assets into groups that can easily be packaged together for a couple of specific use cases.
 It may be that transaction information and customer details that can be grouped into an Open Banking data product for example.

 **✨ Pro Tip:** If lost, just use the 'Sales' example from above.